Clackmannanshire: Coat of arms

+Wider politics

-Clackmannanshire played a notable role in the 2014 Scottish independence referendum, where it was the first council area to declare its result.
+In the 2014 Scottish independence referendum, Clackmannanshire was the first council area to declare its result.
 Though some predictions had seen the area as being favourable towards the "Yes" side, the "No" vote took 53.8% of the area's vote.
 This was seen as an early sign that Scotland would vote against independence.

 In the 2016 United Kingdom European Union membership referendum, Clackmannanshire voted by 58% to remain.